svm-zhang/parallel_compute/asst3/saxpy/README.md

 because `cudaMemcpy()` will not return to the calling thread until after the copy is complete.

+## Q1

-**Question 1.** What performance do you observe compared to the sequential CPU-based implementation of SAXPY (recall your results from saxpy on Program 5 from Assignment 1)?
+*What performance do you observe compared to the sequential CPU-based implementation of SAXPY (recall your results from saxpy on Program 5 from Assignment 1)?*

 Compared to the sequential CPU-based implementation ( [see Q5-1 section from assignemnt 1](../../asst1/prog5_saxpy/README.md)), the